MauroAbidalCarrer/diary_and_notes/diary.md

 23/06/2025:
 -	I read the HGNet solution, KTs:
 	-	ngl the architecture it's pretty damn complex.
 		I skip some architectural details to save some time as this not even the best solution of the author.
+	-	It introduces a downcaled version of the dataset that is WAAAAAAAAAY smaller so that's what I'll be using instead.
 	-	It uses a [backbone trained on Imagenet](https://huggingface.co/timm/hgnetv2_b2.ssld_stage2_ft_in1k) which is super weird since that's a 3 channels input when FWI has only one channel and has very different shapes to photos.
 		If I didn't miss interpreted the origin of the backbone, that seems like a huge room for improvement(to not say terrible idea).
 		I would probably use the same backbone used in the paper instead.